 Compared to other compounds unique to green tea, however, EGCG seems to outshine them all.

-EGCG has come under some very intense study and interest since it could quite possibly be one of the most powerful antioxidants out there.
+EGCG has come under some very intense study and interest since it could quite possibly be one of the most potent antioxidants out there.
 It may also be the central powerhouse behind what makes green tea such an exceptional healer.

-But what can they actually do?
+But what can they do?
 The following are prominent 12 benefits of EGCG from green tea, as supported by scientific research and traditional use.

-EGCG IS A POWERFUL ANTIOXIDANT
+A POWERFUL ANTIOXIDANT

 First things first: what makes EGCG so remarkable is its antioxidant actions.